Organizing Information in a Blackboard Course

 - Learning Modules

 Using the course syllabus as a guide, the instructor can segment or 'chunk' the course into manageable sections.
-Course content can be presented in distinct folders, Learning Modules or Lesson Plans.
+Course content can be presented in distinct folders or Learning Modules.
 Content can be organized by dates or by themes.
 Several navigational and organization features are provided by Blackboard.
 This guide briefly points out the basics for the following features:

 Left side Course Menu navigation